nrm33n/HermesBot/README.md

 <img src="https://user-images.githubusercontent.com/84393679/218781894-d4dcb9f8-a9f1-4cf1-a449-4d4141aaea3e.png" width=500 height=500>
 </p>

+You can see this a little clearer in graphs.html.

 ## Telegram
  Rasa makes it pretty easy to connect to other voice and chat platforms.
 Here it is as a telegram bot: